Most people tend to visit Lapland during the same time of the year… the cold and snowy months.

 While there are a plethora of accommodation options in Rovaniemi, they all will skyrocket in price during the winter months.

-This isn’t to deter you from visiting Rovaniemi in winter but it is merely to let you know that the prices in autumn are for more affordable, making Lapland much more accessible to people.
+This isn’t to deter you from visiting Rovaniemi in winter but it is merely to let you know that the prices in autumn are for more affordable, making the region and all the awesome things to do in Lapland much more accessible to people.

 Autumn in Lapland is So Colorful